-'''

 enum Suits { Clubs, Diamonds, Hearths, Spades }

-'''

 introduces a new enumeration type, which contains four constants-e.g., Suits.Clubs.
 An enum declaration introduces a new identifier in the current scope for naming the created type.
-The underlying representation of the Suits enum is not specified, so their "size" in bits is not specified (it is target-specific).
+The underlying representation of the Suits enum is not specified, so their "size" in bits is not specified (it is targetspecific).

 It is also possible to specify an enum with an underlying representation.
 These are sometimes called serializable enums, because headers are allowed to have fields with such enum types.
 This requires the programmer provide both the fixed-width unsigned (or signed) integer type and an associated integer value for each symbolic entry in the enumeration.
+The symbol typeRef in the grammar above must be one of the following types:

+- an unsigned integer, i.e. bit<W> for some constant W. - a signed integer, i.e. int<W> for some constant W. - a type name declared via typedef, where the base type of that type is either one of the types listed above, or another typedef name that meets these conditions.
 For example, the declaration introduces a new enumeration type, which contains five constants-e.g., EtherType.IPV4.
 This enum declaration specifies the fixed-width unsigned integer representation for each entry in the enum and provides an underlying type: bit<16>.
 This type of enum declaration can be thought of as declaring a new bit<16> type, where variables or fields of this type are expected to be unsigned 16-bit integer values, and the mapping of symbolic to numeric values defined by the enum are effectively constants defined as a part of this type.
 In this way, an enum with an underlying type can be thought of as being a type derived from the underlying type carrying equality, assignment, and casts to/from the underlying type.